 sudo install -m 644 play.service /etc/systemd/system/play.service sudo systemctl daemon-reload sudo systemctl mask firstname.lastname@example.org sudo systemctl enable play.service sudo systemctl start play.service

 After compiling a set of song MP3's that Arthur likes, I made labels with pictures representing the songs a bit.
-I finished off the label with adhesive vinyl (the one used with school books).
+I finished off the label with adhesive vinyl (the sort used with school books).

 I also made a piece of paper with an musical notes on it and I laminated it. (you can find that in the artwork/ folder on the GitHub project)